AI tool integrations

 Cline

 A tok0.md lands in ~/Documents/Cline/Rules/.
-You toggle it on once in the Cline Rules panel and Cline auto-applies it to every workspace.
+Toggle it on once in the Cline Rules panel and Cline auto-applies it to every workspace.

 Amp / OpenCode / Codex